 What does the Nevada Policy Research Institute do?

 The Institute educates Nevada's citizens, media members and public officials about free-market solutions to public problems.
-As a 501(c)(3) organization as defined by the Internal Revenue Code, the Institute does not lobby for or against legislation, nor does it endorse or oppose political candidates.
+NPRI is a 501(c)(3) organization as defined by the Internal Revenue Code and does not endorse or oppose political candidates.

 How does the Nevada Policy Research Institute spread its message?